kshedden/case_studies/methods/glm.md

 In some cases, this estimating equation corresponds to a _score function_, meaning that it is the gradient of a proper log-likelihood.
+In particular, this score equation can be defined by considering an exponential family of distributions, and constructing the score function as the derivative of the log-likelihood.
+This corresponds to a maximum-likelihood approach to estimation.

+An alternative way of deriving the score equations is based on the method of moments.
+Suppose we wish to estimate the mean parameters
+$\beta$ in a model with a given mean function $\mu_i(\beta) = g^{-1}(x_i^\prime \beta)$ and a given variance function $V(\mu_i)$.
+The inverse variance weighted sum of squared residuals is

+$$
+\sum_i (y_i - \mu_i)^2/V(\mu_i).
+$$

+If we ignore the fact that $V(\cdot)$ depends on $\beta$ (imagine that when computing $V(\mu_i)$ we plug-in an estimate of $\beta$), then the derivative of the inverse variance weighted sum of squared residuals is (up to a multiplicative constant) the score equation given above.
+In this way, we can derive the score equation without ever specifying a log-likelihood.
+In doing so, we are choosing to measure goodness of fit with the squared residuals, which corresponds to maximum likelihood in the Gaussian setting but not for other distributions.
+Nevertheless, using squared residuals to measure fit can be shown to produce good estimators for a wide variety of distributions.
+In addition, this score equation accounts for heteroscedasticity by inverse variance weighting with respect to $V(\cdot)$, and also considers the curvature of the mean function through the Jacobian $\partial\mu/\partial\beta$.

 However in some other cases, there is no log-likelihood for which this expression is the gradient.
 This is the reason that quasi-likelihood analysis is not the same as maximum likelihood analysis, in general.